 “In July 2018, Acreage entered into a ‘management services contract’ with Greenleaf Apothecaries, and agreed to loan the company up to $10.5 million, according to investor filings with the U.S. Securities Exchange Commission.
 It had similar agreements with related companies Greenleaf Gardens, a cultivator, and Greenleaf Therapeutics, a marijuana product manufacturer.”

-Greenleaf Apothecaries claimed in its settlement agreement it had a “good faith basis to believe it was in compliance” with state rules but it acknowledged its agreements with Acreage are “contrary” to the pharmacy board’s interpretation of the rules.
-The company is banned from applying to transfer ownership of its five locations until 18 months after the last dispensary becomes operational.
+In its settlement agreement, Greenleaf Apothecaries stated it had a “good faith basis to believe it was in compliance” with state rules but recognized its agreements with Acreage did not align with the pharmacy board’s understanding of the requirements.
+The company is prohibited from transferring ownership of its five dispensaries until 18 months after its last shop opens.